 These are the things you need to consider before, or right after, you find out you’re pregnant.
 Take into consideration what you deam neccessitities, the lifestyle you want to keep and what to do when unexpected costs show up (and they do, they always do.)

 Before you plan for baby, think about your current expenses and what costs you’ll have for a childbirth class, doula or midwife, and insurance costs.

 If you are thinking of taking a prenatal class so you know what to expect for labor & delivery, this is an excellent online prenatal class that’s less expensive than traditional classes and geared towards couples (with personable videos for dads who have a short attention span or hard time focusing on birthing).

 Hillary who teaches the online class, has been a L&D nurse for 16 years, and has attended close to 1,000 births.
 She addresses everything from what to pack, to how to you should feel about pooping during delivery.
 (And I guarantee it’ll make you feel WAY better after you hear what she has to say about it.)

 I don’t think (based on my own experience of doing this) that going to a traditional prenatal class when you tired in the evenings, and already so busy, is a necessity.

 I do think if you’re pregnant for the first time, you would benefit from having an idea of what’ going to happen.
 Plus, you can take the online prenatal class from the comfort of your couch and most comfortable pregnancy pants.

-Budgeting for Baby: Figuring Out The First Year of Baby Costs
+Baby Budget: Figuring Out The First Year of Baby Costs

 TAKE A REALISTIC EVALUATION OF YOUR FINANCIAL STATE